maximilianrutz/H5Manipulator/README.md

 ## Tests
 Unit tests are written with pytest.
-The use the file testfile.mesc in the tests directory.
+They use the file testfile.mesc in the tests directory.
 Activate the pipenv environment
 ```sh
 cd MescConverter
 pipenv shell